What are Office Pods?

-Office pods have emerged as a popular solution for workplaces, offering a flexible and efficient way to create dedicated spaces for various work activities.
-This article explores the benefits of office pods, their applications, and key considerations for businesses.
+Office pods have emerged as a popular solution for workplaces that require flexible, efficient and dedicated quiet spaces for various work activities.
+This article explores what are office pods, their benefits and key considerations for businesses such as how many pods are required to the number of workplace employees.

-- Phone Booths, Video Conferencing Pods, and Small Meeting Pods: Smaller single-user or dual-user pods designed for private phone calls, video calls, or short, one-to-one meetings.
+• Phone Booths, Video Conferencing Pods, and Small Meeting Pods: are smaller single-user or dual-user pods designed for private phone calls, video calls, and one-to-one meetings.

 (Image above: Teepee 4 Phone Booth)